 Boomers are also helping with their grandchildren’s current school expenses.
 Millennial parents who received support for private school tuition said they got $750, on average, over the past year.
 And 21 percent said they got help paying for school expenses such as supplies and outings — $236 on average.
 Grandparents reported providing $477.

 Boomers Help With Unexpected Expenses

-In the 2017 survey, only about 60 percent of millennial respondents considered themselves money savers as compared to money spenders.
-In the 2018 survey, 70 percent reported being savers, hopefully easing the burden on their boomer family members in the near future.
+In the survey, only about 60 percent of millennial respondents considered themselves money savers as compared to money spenders.
+In a more recent survey, 70 percent reported being savers, hopefully easing the burden on their boomer family members in the near future.

 Why This Is a Problem